 The College translates this mission into action through its commitment to rigorous intellectual inquiry and the pursuit of social justice in order to transform lives and make a better world.
 The Emmanuel College community encourages its members to share their knowledge, opinions, thoughts and experiences as this is an integral part of the educational process.
-An Emmanuel education develops individuals' capacity for critical thinking, ethical decision-making and contributing to the greater good.
+An Emmanuel education develops individuals' capacities for critical thinking, ethical decision-making and contributing to the greater good.
 Our educational culture is characterized by values of academic integrity, ethics and trust.

 An academic community where each member of that community upholds the values of academic integrity, ethics and trust is one in which faculty members, students, administrators and staff can achieve significant goals and make meaningful contributions.
 In such a community, people treat each other with respect and value the intellectual and real property of other individuals and of the community as a whole.

 Faculty members will use the Community Pledge in their courses, but there are a number of ways this can be done.
 Faculty may elect the option that works best for their course(s).

-The Community Pledge can be written out, signed and dated on major exams and major assignments and on any other assignments, quizzes, or projects to which the faculty member wishes to apply the Pledge.
+- The Community Pledge can be written out, signed and dated on major exams and major assignments and on any other assignments, quizzes or projects to which the faculty member wishes to apply the Pledge.

-The Community Pledge may be written out, signed and dated at the start of a course.
+- The Community Pledge may be written out, signed and dated at the start of a course.
 (For online courses discussion will address the best way to proceed.)

-An electronic version of the Community Pledge could be agreed to by a student using an electronic signature via EC Learn, at either the beginning of a course or when turning in an assignment.
+- An electronic version of the Community Pledge could be agreed to by a student using an electronic signature via EC Learn, at either the beginning of a course or when turning in an assignment.

 In the event that a faculty member does not ask students to sign a Community Pledge, students are nonetheless responsible for work that is consistent with standards of academic integrity.